Winkie (novel): Reception

+The Cooperative de Mai in France wrote that Winkie presents a "new and critical look at our society and offers a wonderful opportunity for questioning and denunciation.
+Original and fanciful, this novel sends a sarcastic nod to the absurdities and excesses of the American judicial system.
 The Dallas Morning News praised the character of Winkie, saying that he is "one [of] the most memorable stuffed animals since the Velveteen Rabbit."
-Time Out Chicago praised Clifford's writing, saying that " what elevates Chase's work above simple cleverness is the magic of the prose itself, which derives beauty from all things.
-Publishers Weekly placed Chase "in the same league as David Sedaris," noting that his Winkie "is way too odd to be sentimental."
+Time Out Chicago praised Clifford's writing, saying that "what elevates Chase's work above simple cleverness is the magic of the prose itself, which derives beauty from all things."
+In a starred review, Publishers Weekly said "This book is way too odd to be sentimental, and its political sensibility shuttles easily between the cartoonish and the shrewd.
+Chase puts himself in the same league as David Sedaris with this unclassifiable debut.